moxy-thailand/twoctwop/README.md

 request = Twoctwop::Request.new(data: request_hash, token: 'blah')
 ```

 This will save the token and you can make payments using tokens instead of the card information.
+You can generate any token you want from your application as long as you can reference it again when you need to pass it into the `Twoctwop::Request` object.

 ## Contributing